zotya/eea.workflow/eea/workflow/README.txt

  * we have a portlet called portlet_readiness.
 Attach it to your objects and it will present the info that results from calling ObjectReadiness.get_info_for()

-The ObjectReadiness.is_ready_for() method can be used in workflow transitions in the following fashion: let's assume that we want to guard the "published" state with checks based on the required_for_published parameters passed to some of the fields.
+The ObjectReadinessView.is_ready_for() method can be used in workflow transitions in the following fashion: let's assume that we want to guard the "published" state with checks based on the required_for_published parameters passed to some of the fields.
 Now we can add this expression as guard for the publish